 While some organizations operate on the cloud, some organizations are still using on-premise applications.
 The BPM solution must be compatible with both on-premise and cloud installations.
 This flexibility in the working model increases the rate of adoption of the software.
 After-sales customer support also must be available for both on-premise and cloud installations.

 How is the post-sales customer support?

 Workflow automation is not a fit-and-forget kind of solution.
 Customer support after installing the software is a must for the service provider.
 Any user issues or change requests must be handled efficiently and immediately with the right customer support.

-One of the most popular and trusted BPM software that provides all of the above features and many more useful features are Cflow.
+One of the most popular and trusted BPM software that provides all of the above features and many more useful features is Cflow.
 Cflow is a leading workflow no-code automation software that can automate key business processes within minutes.

 The visual form builder in Cflow enables employees without any technical background to build workflows with ease.
 The workflows can be customized according to the unique requirements of the business.

 Top 6 BPM Solutions for 2023